alexander-yu/stream/README.md

 ### [Median](https://godoc.org/github.com/alexander-yu/stream/median)

 #### OSTMedian
 OSTMedian keeps track of the median of a stream with an [order statistic tree](https://en.wikipedia.org/wiki/Order_statistic_tree) as the underlying data structure.
 OSTMedian can calculate the global median of a stream, or over a rolling window.
 You can also configure which implementation to use for the underlying order statistic tree (see the [godoc](https://godoc.org/github.com/alexander-yu/stream/median#NewOSTMedian) entry for details).
-For now only [AVL trees](https://en.wikipedia.org/wiki/AVL_tree) are supported.
+For now only [AVL trees](https://en.wikipedia.org/wiki/AVL_tree) and [red black trees](https://en.wikipedia.org/wiki/Red-black_tree) are supported.

 Let `n` be the size of the window, or the stream if tracking the global median.
 Then we have the following complexities: